sjossi/sjossi.github.io/_posts/2017-09-22-KI1-Reading-Assignment.md

 # Background
 This is a reading assignment for my class on artificial intelligence at the [zhaw](https://www.zhaw.ch).
-I leave the notes here as an insight into how I created the post.
+I will leave the notes here as an insight into how I created the post.
 Since this is not only an exercise in gathering information, but also in organising and expressing it, I am also open to discussion about this part.